nguyenanhtucom/IgH-EtherCAT-Master/README.md

 In the file add the line: “KERNEL==“EtherCAT[0-9]* “ , MODE=”0664” , GROUP=”users”.

-## Alternatively, to run the service without root, type the following line in the command prompt:
+## Alternatively, to run the service without root, type the following line in the command prompt

 echo 'KERNEL=="EtherCAT[0-9]*" , MODE="0664" , GROUP = "users"' | sudo tee /etc/udev/rules.d/98-EtherCAT.rules